indico/indico/doc/guides/PaperReviewingGuides/PaperReviewingEditors/PaperReviewingEditors.rst

 Layout Reviewer Area
 --------------------

- When you access the Layout Reviewers Area you will find a list of all the contributions that are assign to you for judgment.
-You can see the state for every contribution.
+ When you access the Layout Reviewers Area you will find a list of all the contributions that are assigned to you for judgment.
+You also see the state for every contribution.

         |image2|

- First you should fill in the approved requirements given by the Paper Review Manager.
-Then give your judgment for the layout of the contribution: ``to be corrected``, ``rejected``, ``accepted``.
+ First you should fill in the questions provided by the Paper Review Manager, after this, you can give your judgement for the layout of the contribution: ``to be corrected``, ``rejected``, ``accepted``.
 The comments that you will write down should help the Referee to give his judgment.
-If the Managers of the Paper Reviewing set this option - the authors of the contribution will receive automatically generated e-mail notification containing your comments and judgment.
+ The authors of the contribution will receive an automatic e-mail notification containing your comments and judgment, if the Managers of the Paper Reviewing set this option.

        |image3|